-Like other citizens, faculty members are free to engage in political activities so far as they are able to do so within the law consistent with their obligations as teachers and scholars.
+As described in GR I, faculty have academic freedom.
+Like other citizens, faculty members are free to engage in political activities.
 When necessary, leaves of absence without pay may be given for the duration of an election campaign or a term of office, provided that there has been timely application for leave and that the requested leave is limited to a reasonable period of time.

 The terms of a leave of absence for this purpose shall be set forth in writing.
 The leave shall not affect unfavorably the tenure status of a faculty member, except that the time spent on such leave from academic duties shall not count as probationary service unless agreed to otherwise.

-Elective and appointive part-time services on boards and commissions to which faculty members are prepared to provide exceptional amounts of time shall be governed by policies on professional practice (See GR X.C.3).
+Elective and appointive part-time services on boards and commissions to which faculty members are prepared to provide exceptional amounts of time shall be governed by policies on professional practice.